Perceptual Generative Autoencoders: Related Work

 \section{Related Work}

-Autoencoder-based generative models are trained by minimizing an input reconstruction loss with regularizations.
+Autoencoder-based generative models are trained by minimizing an data reconstruction loss with regularizations.
 As an early approach, denoising autoencoders (DAEs) \cite{vincent2008extracting} are trained to recover the original input from an intentionally corrupted input.
 Then a generative model can be obtained by sampling from a Markov chain \cite{bengio2013generalized}.
 To sample from a decoder directly, most recent approaches resort to mapping a simple prior distribution to a data distribution using the decoder.
-For instance, adversarial autoencoders (AAEs) \cite{makhzani2016adversarial} and Wasserstein autoencoders (WAEs) \cite{tolstikhin2017wasserstein} attempt to match the aggregated posterior and the prior, either by adversarial training or by minimizing their Wasserstein distance.
-However, due to the use of deterministic encoders, there can be ``holes'' in the latent space which are not covered by the aggregated posterior, which would result in poor sample quality \cite{rubenstein2018latent}.
-By using stochastic encoders and variational inference, variational autoencoders (VAEs) are likely to suffer less from this problem, but are known to generate blurry samples \cite{rezende2018taming,dai2018diagnosing}.
-Nevertheless, as we will show, the latter problem can be addressed by moving the VAE reconstruction loss from the data space to the latent space.
+For instance, variational autoencoders (VAEs) directly match data distributions by maximizing the evidence lower bound.
+In contrast, adversarial autoencoders (AAEs) \cite{makhzani2016adversarial} and Wasserstein autoencoders (WAEs) \cite{tolstikhin2017wasserstein} work in the latent space to match the aggregated posterior with the prior, either by adversarial training or by minimizing their Wasserstein distance.
+Inspired by AAEs and WAEs, we develop a principled approach to matching data distributions in the latent space, aiming to improve the generative performance of AAEs and WAEs \cite{rubenstein2018latent}, as well as that of VAEs \cite{rezende2018taming,dai2018diagnosing}.
+While previous work has explored the use of perceptual loss for a similar purpose \cite{hou2017deep}, it relies on a VGG net pre-trained on ImageNet and provides no theoretical guarantees.
+In our work, the encoder of an autoencoder is jointly trained, such that matching the target distribution in the latent space guarantees the matching in the data space.